DAL-INWK/Design_Fall_2022/README.md

 - Verification Tests: Provides information about the tests performed by the pipeline.
 - Usage Instructions: Provides usage instructions to students (this applies only to a specific course.
 General audience can use this section as a guideline only.)
-- Verification Process: Provides information about the tools used in the CI/CD pipeline
+- Verification Components: Provides information about the tools used in the CI/CD pipeline
 - Software Installation: Provides instructions on how to install the software tools used in the repository.
 - Acknowledgments: Lists the references and inspirations for this work.